NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Second hit does not use spinning knockdown
     - Two less frames recovery on landing
     - "airborne" one frame earlier
+    - Forward momentum in strings built into the animation
 - 8B(B)
   - Added as JB
   - Travels slightly more forward